fbelavenuto/arpl/README.md

 # Troubles/questions/etc

-Please use the Issues from github
+Please search the forums at https://xpenology.com/forum if your question/problem has been discussed and resolved.
+If you can't find a solution, use github issues.

 # Thanks